ThiagoBfim/oci-tips/OCI Developing Cloud Native Applications/README.md

 13. Which two are required to enable Oracle Cloud Infrastructure (OCI) Container Engine for Kubernetes (OKE) cluster access from the kubectl CLI?

+R:
-R:  Install and configure the OCI CLI\
+* Install and configure the OCI CLI\
-A configured OCI API signing key pair
+* configured OCI API signing key pair

 14. What is the default Load balancer shape used in OCI container Enginner for Kubernetes?